dataset-ninja/road-damage-detector/ABSTRACT.md

 ## Dataset Annotation

 RDD2022 includes annotation for road damage present in the image.
 The software [LabelImg](https://github.com/heartexlabs/labelImg) has been used to annotate the images except for the data from Norway.
 For Norway, another software [Computer Vision Annotation Tool (CVAT)](https://github.com/opencv/cvat), was utilized.
 All recognized damage instances were annotated by enclosing them with bounding boxes and classified by attaching the proper class label.
 Class labels and bounding box coordinates, defined by four decimal numbers (xmin, ymin, xmax, ymax), were stored in the XML format.

 <img src="https://github.com/dataset-ninja/road-damage-detector/assets/120389559/ba173aaf-2569-45b5-92e5-f1cb482fe75a" alt="image" width="800">

-<span style="font-size: smaller; font-style: italic;">Annotation Pipeline (a) input image, (b) image with bounding boxes, (c) final annotated image containing bounding boxes and class label (D00 in this case)</span>
+<span style="font-size: smaller; font-style: italic;">Annotation Pipeline (a) input image, (b) image with bounding boxes, (/c) final annotated image containing bounding boxes and class label (D00 in this case)</span>